North Star STEM Alliance

 To reach the retention goals for the Fall 2019 cohort of new transfers, the steering committee will form a transfer stakeholder group to delve more deeply into common concerns about academic success of transfer students.

 The group will meet via a series of workshops facilitated by Carleton's Science Education Resource Center (SERC).
 These workshops will explore retention issues in both community colleges and 4-year institutions, try new approaches to tracking transfer and retention programming, and share results.
 Workshops will engage site coordinators plus other stakeholders from 4-year institutions, such as faculty, transfer admissions counselors, transfer program coordinators, researchers, academic advisors, institutional researchers, and other diversity or retention specialists.
-The first meeting is set for Monday, January 8th from 1:30 - 4:30.

 Expected outcomes are refined strategies and metrics on preparing students for transfer, retaining new transfer students, and shared knowledge of STEM pathways and transfer processes across Alliance institutions.
 Representatives of the Alliance steering committee will share the outcomes of the workshop series with the Alliance Governing Board and collaborate with the Minnesota State Transfer Pathways Teams currently developing statewide articulation agreements to help define optimal STEM pathways across institutions and communications to students that improve the transfer experience.